Wayne Thiebaud, painter of lush colors and textures, dies

 LOS ANGELES (AP) — Artist Wayne Thiebaud, whose luscious, colorful paintings of cakes and San Francisco cityscapes combined sensuousness, nostalgia and a hint of melancholy, has died.
 He was 101.

-His death was confirmed in a statement Sunday by his gallery, Acquavella, which didn't say where or when Thiebaud died.
+His death was confirmed in a statement Sunday by his gallery, Acquavella.

+Thiebaud died at his home in Sacramento on Christmas, Eleanor Acquavella, one of the gallery's co-owners, told The Associated Press on Monday.
+The cause of death was not immediately known.

 “Even at 101 years old, he still spent most days in the studio, driven by, as he described with his characteristic humility, ‘this almost neurotic fixation of trying to learn to paint,’” the gallery's statement said.

-The dean of California painters, Thiebaud drew upon his earlier career as a Disney animator, sign painter and commercial artist.
+The dean of California painters, Thiebaud (pronounced tee-bow) drew upon his earlier career as a Disney animator, sign painter and commercial artist.

 While some took his hot dogs, bakery counters, gum ball machines and candy apples to be examples of pop art, Thiebaud never considered himself to be in the mold of Andy Warhol, and he did not treat his subjects with the irony the pop movement championed.